Category-Oriented Representation Learning for Image to Multi-Modal Retrieval: Related Work

 \subsection{Deep Metric Learning}

-Metric learning consists of a bunch of methods that define a metric that can learn a representation that discriminates objects.
-Deep metric learning used in computer vision tasks has made a lot of progress.
-Firstly, the contrastive approach, including contrastive loss~\cite{chopra2005learning}, triplet loss~\cite{schroff2015facenet}, quadruplet loss~\cite{chen2017beyond}, structured loss~\cite{oh2016deep}, etc, pulls a pair of samples together if their class labels are the same and push them away otherwise.
-Triplet loss takes a triplet of anchor, positive and negative as input and makes the anchor-positive distance smaller than the anchor-negative distance.
-Several issues exist for this approach: 1).
-A combinatorial explosion on the number of pairs or triplets with large-scale datasets, which leads to a significant increase in the number of training iterations to ensure the model has seen enough negative pairs.
-2).
-Hard negative samples is important and informative for training models, however, hard sample mining is difficult and computationally expensive as the space of pairs is exponential~\cite{sohn2016improved}.
+Defining proper objectives can facilitate to distinguish objects' representations.
+In vision, deep metric learning has made a lot of progress.
+The contrastive paradigm, including contrastive loss~\cite{chopra2005learning}, triplet loss~\cite{schroff2015facenet}, quadruplet loss~\cite{chen2017beyond}, structured loss~\cite{oh2016deep}, etc, pulls a pair of samples together if their semantic labels are the same and push them away otherwise.
+Triplet loss takes a group of (anchor, positive, negative) as input and makes the anchor-positive distance smaller than the anchor-negative distance.

+Several issues exist for this paradigm: 1) A combinatorial explosion on the number of pairs or triplets with large-scale datasets, which leads to a significant increase in the number of training iterations to ensure the model has seen enough negative pairs.
+2) Hard negative samples is important and informative for training models, however, hard sample mining is difficult and computationally expensive as the space of pairs is exponential~\cite{sohn2016improved}.
 Margin-based methods, such as Center loss~\cite{wen2016discriminative}, SphereFace~\cite{liu2017sphereface}, CosFace~\cite{wang2018cosface}, ArcFace~\cite{deng2019arcface}, etc, pull the features to corresponding class centers and require the angular distance between categories above a margin.
 SphereFace enforces the class centers far away from each other by introducing margins between categories.
 CosFace and ArcFace define the margin in the cosine space and angle space separately.
 Those methods have been demonstrated to work successfully in human face classification.
 The samples are only pulled to class centers so that the challenge due to the combinatorial explosion of pair samples in contrastive approaches are mitigated.
-Inspired by this line of research, we propose a class-centered learning paradigm for large-scale online cross-modal retrieval.